andyhawks/civicactions-compliance-docs/CP-Policy.md

 # Contingency planning

-See [CIO 2100.1K – GSA IT Security Policy](https://gsa.gov/portal/getMediaData?mediaId=164806) Chapter 4, _Policy on Operational Controls_, which covers:
+See the [CivicActions Security Training](https://civicactions-handbook.readthedocs.io/en/latest/01-welcome-to-civicactions/training/security-training/) which covers:

 * Awareness and Training (AT)
 * Configuration Management (CM)